Norton Commando Timing Cover Removal and Installation

 Exhaust pipes had already been taken off during cylinder head removal.

-On 1974 and earlier Commando models, the right-side shift pedal gets removed.
+On 1974 and earlier models, the right-side shift pedal gets removed.
 Later models may require brake pedal removal.

-Timing Cover and Breaker Plate Removal
+Breaker Plate Removal

 Underneath the points cover, there are two studs holding on a breaker points plate.